 And this page is a quine.
 What is that?
 Well, a quine is a program that produces its source code as its output.

 I started exploring computers when I was 7, when I got my hands on a QBASIC manual.
-I have loved programming and computers ever since.
+I have loved writing code and computers ever since.

 I was a Google Code-in 2018 Grand Prize winner for my contributions to KDE Community, and was invited to visit Google's HQ in California!